 Culturally Relevant Social and Emotional Learning fosters self agency, awareness, and management, relationship skills, voice and expression - the cornerstones of success and self esteem.
 More and more studies show the link between good relationships with the self and others as one of the greatest indicators of ease and success.

 Lessonbee facilitates trust-building between young people and adults to create a safe and empowering environment that supports independent learning.
 We use designed adaptivity to create culturally relevant digital learning experiences that feature diverse characters and stories, and role play to develop decision-making skills and empathy.
 In our texting and social media simulations, students become a part of the conversation and learn alongside the characters.
 This opens the door to critical thinking, problem solving, and taking on the role of a supportive friend.
 Students also role play as other characters, which allows them to respond to difficult health questions without the vulnerability and exposure that comes with responding personally.

-Access all content and features for one low annual price.
+Access all content for one low annual price.
 Learn how to manage and nurture individual, family, and community health with age-appropriate resources for diverse learners.